 The test is provided by GL Assessment.
 Candidates will sit two papers, each approximately 60 minutes long (which includes time for instructions and example questions).
 Each test paper is divided into smaller individually timed sections that test English Comprehension, Verbal Reasoning, Mathematics and Non-Verbal/Spatial Reasoning.
-There are no sections of writing within the test - all questions are multiple choice (with the exception of one maths section which does not offer candidates a choice of answers - see the familiarisation examples at the bottom of this page) and children record their answers on a separate answer sheet.
+There are no sections of writing within the test - all questions are multiple choice and children record their answers on a separate answer sheet.
 The weightings for the test results are 50% for English/verbal reasoning, 25% for non-verbal reasoning and 25% for mathematics.
 The scores for each section are standardised to take into account differences in age, meaning younger children are not disadvantaged compared to children in the same cohort who could be almost a year older.
-A familiarisation guide can be found at the bottom of this page that shows the style of questions to appear in the test and how answers must be recorded.
+Familiarisation questions can be found at the bottom of this page which show the style of questions to appear in the test and how answers must be recorded.

 Other information about the test